 A typical jawbreaker candy has a size range from 0.4 to 1.2 inches in diameter, just as the same size as a marble, but some exceptions are as large as a tennis ball.
 The bigger it is, the more exciting it feels to the kids.

 The candy is compressed sugar with various layers of different colors, and its changing color is like magic to every child.
-Children love to enjoy the sweet and wait with enthusiasm for the outer layer to gradually melt, revealing the next one.
+Children love to enjoy the sweet and wait enthusiastically for the outer layer to melt, revealing the next one gradually.

 As hard as a rock, it is thought to crack your teeth if taking a hard bite, as the name jawbreaker suggests.
 If you want a taste of nostalgia, then don’t hesitate to give yourself peace of mind and bring back good old memories with this candy.